izuwiiii/todo-app-express/README.md

 npm start
 ```

-The app will be available at http://localhost:5173 (or similar, depending on your setup).
+The app will be available at http://localhost:5173

 Features